amberscript/api/README.md

 # AmberScript Perfect Transcription API
 You will receive an apiKey from us, which you will have to provide as query parameter `apiKey` for all endpoints below.
 After uploading the file using endpoint 1), our transcribers will get to work and create a perfect transcription within 5 business days.
-You can query the `jobStatus` of the job using endpoint 2).
-When `jobStatus` changed to `PERFECT_DONE` the job is finished and you can download the file in json or xml format.
+You can query the `status` of the job using endpoint 2).
+When `status` changed to `DONE` the job is finished and you can download the file in json or xml format.

+Possible `status` values: "OPEN", "ERROR", "DONE".

 ## 1) Uploading a file `POST /jobs/upload-media`